sinucep/kOS-Computer/README.md

-# kOS-Computer
+# kOS-Computer - Version 1.0

 kOS-Computer is a flight management system and a guidance computer designed to fully work with VR.
-But you don't need VR for this mod!
+But **you don't need VR** for this mod!

 The mod is 100% KerboScript (maybe you know kOSHUD or BakerOS).
 This means it is completely rewritable.
 The code is meant to be understood, and I will slowly comment it out so it is as readable as possible.
 A lot of documentation will come.

-The idea is that everyone can add features to the mod that is 100% KerboScript.
-Then if someone wants to contribute I will publish in the "official" mod the features that deserve it (quoting the author).
+The idea is that everyone can add features to the mod.
+Then, if someone wants to contribute, I will publish in the "official" mod the features that deserve it (quoting the authors, of course).

 As June 2025 the mod has just been released in an embryonic state, many features will arrive, based on the wishes of the users.